leminhtuan2015/Today-I-Learn/mobile_react_native/react_native_redux_data_flow.md

 ### Redux Connect + React Native Navigation : EXCEPTION

+* Screen A -> B -> C

-* When using Redux + React Native Navigation Do not know why **componentWillUnmount** is not called => Screen still subscribe the store when we move to other screen  => Each time store updated by reducer , that screen still call re render
+* When using Redux + React Native Navigation Do not know why **componentWillUnmount** is not called

+* Screen A still subscribe the store when we move to screen B => Each time store updated by reducer, screen A still call re render => When update store both A, B screen will be call re render

+* This is **React Native Navigation : EXCEPTION** because with nomal React Native, when the component is hide => that will call **componentWillUnmount**  => that component will un-subscribe the store => that will not re render when reducer update store